World Cup hero, Champions League master - the best of Andres Iniesta

 From dominance in La Liga to winning Champions League finals and World Cup glory for Spain, Barcelona great Andres Iniesta has done it all.

-Andres Iniesta's apparently imminent switch to J-League side Vissel Kobe will call time on one of the most celebrated and decorated club careers in European football.
+Andres Iniesta has called time on one of the most celebrated and decorated club careers in European football by announcing he will leave Barcelona at the end of the season.

-A product of La Masia who came to define the Barca academy's vision of footballing excellence, Iniesta has collected nine La Liga titles, having completed his career-long Camp Nou association with a domestic double in 2017-18.
+A product of La Masia who came to define the Barca academy's vision of footballing excellence, Iniesta is on the verge of a ninth La Liga title, with Ernesto Valverde's side set to seal glory this weekend.

-That latest league title came on the heels of Iniesta scoring in a 5-0 Copa del Rey final rout of Sevilla at an emotional Wanda Metropolitano, where he collected the 34th trophy the four-time Champions League winner has lifted for club and country.
+That will come on the heels of Iniesta scoring in a 5-0 Copa del Rey final rout of Sevilla at an emotional Wanda Metropolitano last weekend – the 34th trophy the four-time Champions League winner has lifted for club and country.

 Here, we take a look back at some of the mercurial playmaker's finest moments.